 Table of Contents

-Patients, who suffer from diabetes mellitus, need to be comprehensively examined and instructed by their physician.
-Only when the extent of the disease has been detected, late complications may be avoided, which, as a rule, lead to mortal cases in diabetes mellitus.
-The treatment of diabetes requires good compliance so that it can be successful.
+Patients with diabetes mellitus need to be comprehensively examined and instructed by their physicians.
+Only when the extent of the disease has been established can late complications be avoided, which, as a rule, lead to mortality in diabetes mellitus.
+The treatment of diabetes requires good compliance for a successful outcome.

 Treatment of Diabetes Mellitus Type 1

-As far as little amount or no insulin is provided in diabetes mellitus type 1, the body shall be supplied with insulin from outside.
-In fact, healthy diet and exercising can make a small contribution.
-However, the injection of insulin cannot be avoided.
+As little or no insulin is produced by patients in diabetes mellitus type 1, the body should be supplied with exogenous insulin.
+Although a healthy diet and exercise can make a small contribution, the injection of insulin cannot be avoided.

-In the case of insulin therapy, the need for insulin depends on the patient’s daily activities, as food, disease, and exercising affect insulin levels and must be considered in the dosage, so that it neither brings to hypo- or hyperglycemia.
-Every patient must be well-informed, which is very important, because he/she independently provides subcutaneous insulin administration, using an insulin pen.
+In the case of insulin therapy, the need for insulin depends on the patient’s daily activities as food, disease, and exercise affect insulin levels and must be considered in the dosage so that hypoglycemia or hyperglycemia does not result.
+Patients must be well-informed before they embark on subcutaneous insulin self-administration using an insulin pen.
 The greatest danger in insulin therapy is hypoglycemia.
 Insulin edema may also occur.
 Patients rarely produce allergies or antibodies to insulin.

 For the treatment, there are different human insulin concentrations: U40 (40 IU/ml) and U100 (100 IU/ml):

-- Insulin analogues: Injection (0–10 min before meal), active for about 3 hours, genetically modified
+- Insulin analogs: injection (0–10 min before meal), active for about 3 hours, genetically modified

 - Insulin for insulin pumps

-- Combination insulin: Combination of regular and long-acting insulin, rapid and continual action
+- Combination insulin: a combination of regular and long-acting insulin, rapid and continual action

 Intensified insulin therapy

-Which insulin type is used depends on the patient.
-As a rule, the intensified insulin therapy is provided for patients with type 1 diabetes.
-In this case, regular as well as long-acting insulin is injected, in order to imitate the natural insulin level.
-Long-acting insulin constitutes 40–50 % of the total daily requirement and ensures a constantly low insulin level during the day and at night.
+The insulin type used depends on the patient.
+As a rule, intensified insulin therapy is provided for patients with type 1 diabetes.
+In this case, regular as well as long-acting insulin is injected in order to imitate the natural insulin level.
+Long-acting insulin constitutes 40–50% of the total daily requirement and ensures a constantly low insulin level during the day and at night.
 A corresponding injection in the evening is usually sufficient.
 In rare cases, morning and evening injections are provided.

-However, the regular insulin form, which accounts for the remaining 50–60 % of the total daily requirement, is administered before meals, in order to cover the corresponding insulin requirement.
-The bolus of regular insulin is previously determined by blood sugar levels, and it is based on the carbohydrate content of the meal and the corresponding activities.
-So, patients can individually adjust their insulin injection to their daily routines.
-However, such a therapy requires extensive training because patients need to often measure blood glucose level and obligatorily inject insulin.
-Therefore, an intensified insulin therapy is suitable only for the mentally fit type 1 diabetics.
+However, the regular insulin form, which accounts for the remaining 50–60% of the total daily requirement, is administered before meals, in order to cover the corresponding insulin requirement.
+The bolus of regular insulin is previously determined by blood sugar levels, and it is based on the carbohydrate content of the meal and corresponding activities.
+So, patients can individually adjust their insulin injections in accordance with their daily routines.
+However, such therapy requires extensive training because patients need to often measure blood glucose levels and obligatorily inject insulin.
+Therefore, intensified insulin therapy is suitable only for mentally fit type 1 diabetic patients.

 Conventional insulin therapy

-As elderly patients often have a regular daily routine, and they find it difficult to handle with an insulin pen, a conventional insulin therapy is advisable for them.
-Only in the morning and evening times, combination insulin must be injected before meals: in the morning, 2/3 of the total daily requirement is injected and in the evening, the remaining 1/3 is.
-The evening injection can also be replaced by long-acting insulin when a fasting blood glucose level is too high.
-In the conventional insulin therapy, it is important that the insulin injections should always occur at the same time, in order to avoid hypoglycemia.
+As elderly patients often have a regular daily routine, and they find it difficult to handle an insulin pen, conventional insulin therapy is advisable for them.
+Only in the morning and evening times, combination insulin must be injected before meals: in the morning, two-thirds of the total daily requirement is injected and in the evening, the remaining one-third is administered.
+The evening injection can also be replaced by long-acting insulin when the fasting blood glucose level is too high.
+In conventional insulin therapy, insulin injections should always occur at the same time in order to avoid hypoglycemia.

 Insulin pump therapy

-Another alternative is the insulin pump therapy.
-It even allows a more individual daily routine and a better blood glucose control than the intensified insulin therapy.
-The insulin pump is mounted directly on the body and continuously injects regular insulin via catheter under the skin (continuous subcutaneous insulin infusion = CSII).
+Another alternative is the insulin pump therapy, which allows a more individual daily routine and better blood glucose control than intensified insulin therapy.
+The insulin pump is mounted directly on the body and continuously injects regular insulin via the catheter under the skin (continuous subcutaneous insulin infusion = CSII).
 Before meals, an administration of an extra bolus injection is provided on demand.
 The bolus can be adapted to the carbohydrate content of the diet.
 The insulin pump must be worn all day long.
-However, it is possible for you to take off the pump temporarily, but not for more than 1 to 2 hours.
+However, it is possible to take off the pump temporarily, but not for more than 1–2 hours.

-The insulin pump therapy is especially suitable for patients with an irregular daily regime or those who suffer from the dawn phenomenon.
+Insulin pump therapy is especially suitable for patients with an irregular daily regime or for those who suffer from the dawn phenomenon.
 In the latter case, patients may suffer from hypoglycemia which often occurs in the morning.
-It can be remedied by pumping programming as it may increase an insulin injection level during sleep.
-A disadvantage of the insulin pump is that the catheter may slip out of the subcutaneous fatty tissue, which leads to the rapid increase in blood sugar.
-Therefore, the insulin pump therapy is only suitable for the experienced type 1 diabetics.
+This can be remedied by pumping programming as it may increase an insulin injection level during sleep.
+A disadvantage of the insulin pump is that the catheter may slip out of the subcutaneous fatty tissue, which leads to a rapid increase in blood sugar.
+Therefore, insulin pump therapy is only suitable for experienced type 1 diabetic patients.

-Instead of injecting insulin several times a day, there is a possibility of pancreas or islet-cell transplantation.
-However, both the surgical procedures are carried out only in rare cases.
-Pancreas transplantation is usually considered if young diabetics have already been suffering from a progressive renal insufficiency.
-The kidney will also be replaced in the surgery course.
-During their life, the patients should take immunosuppressive drugs in the case of pancreas or islet cell transplantation.
+Instead of injecting insulin several times a day, there is a possibility of pancreas or islet cell transplantation.
+However, both surgical procedures are rarely carried out.
+Pancreas transplantation is usually considered in young diabetic patients with progressive renal insufficiency.
+The kidney is also subsequently replaced.
+These patients should take immunosuppressive drugs in the case of pancreas or islet cell transplantation.

-The type 1 diabetics may not influence the insulin production by keeping a diet, but they can control blood sugar levels.
-Patients should be fully informed about healthy eating, as they must coordinate food intake and insulin dosage parallel to each other.
-It should be noted that physical activity lowers the blood sugar level and must be considered in terms of insulin dosage.
+Type 1 diabetic patients may not influence insulin production via dieting, but they can control blood sugar levels.
+Patients should be fully informed about healthy eating, as they must consider food intake in relation to insulin dosage.
+It should be noted that physical activity lowers the blood sugar level and must be considered in insulin dosage.

-In the therapy course with regular insulin, there should be six meals, divided into three main courses and three snacks.
-However, when the patient is treated with insulin analogues, three meals a day are sufficient.
-This norm avoids causing excessive blood sugar fluctuations, and blood glucose level remains relatively constant.
+With regular insulin, there should be 6 meals, divided into 3 main courses and 3 snacks.
+However, when the patient is treated with insulin analogs, 3 meals a day are sufficient.
+This norm prevents excessive blood sugar fluctuations, and the blood glucose level remains relatively constant.

 Treatment of Diabetes Mellitus Type 2

-As the type 2 diabetics suffer from a relative insulin deficiency, the primary therapeutic goal is to stimulate the production of insulin by keeping a diet and exercising, in order to stabilize metabolism.
-40–50 % of the type 2 diabetics get simultaneously obese and may reduce their diabetes risk in multiple times, trying to reach the body mass index (BMI) of 19–25.
-Nevertheless, it may be necessary to prescribe oral antidiabetics in the treatment process.
-If drug therapy is unsuccessful, the type 2 diabetics should be prescribed insulin.
-However, it is the last solution for this type of diabetes.
+As type 2 diabetic patients suffer from a relative insulin deficiency, the primary therapeutic goal is to stimulate the production of insulin by dieting and exercise in order to stabilize metabolism.
+Forty to fifty percent of type 2 diabetic patients also become obese and may reduce their diabetes risk by maintaining a BMI of 19–25 kg/m2.
+Nevertheless, it may be necessary to prescribe oral antidiabetic drugs in the treatment process.
+If drug therapy is unsuccessful, type 2 diabetic patients should be prescribed insulin.
+However, this is the last solution for this type of diabetes.

-An appropriate diet in diabetes plays a more important role for the type 2 diabetics than type 1, because normoglycemia must be achieved.
-To achieve it, the following basic rules of healthy diet must be considered by every patient:
+An appropriate diet in diabetes is more important in type 2 diabetes than in type 1 because normoglycemia must be achieved.
+To achieve this, the following basic rules of a healthy diet must be considered by every patient:

 - Food consumption must be divided into several small meals.

-- Refusal from sugary sodas and juices (cyclamate, aspartame, saccharin are allowed)
+- Avoidance of sugary sodas and juices (cyclamate, aspartame, saccharin are allowed)

-- Refusal from alcohol (it inhibits gluconeogenesis in the liver and leads to hypoglycemia)
+- Avoidance of alcohol (it inhibits gluconeogenesis in the liver and leads to hypoglycemia)

-- The main goals of MNT can be summarized in the following:
+- The main goals of MNT can be summarized as follows: